 One can avail a loan of about 80% of the value against gold and FDs respectively.
 You can easily avail a loan against your respective fixed deposits and gold from banks, NBFCs (Non-banking financial company) and several other financial institutions at competitive interest rates which are usually lower than the interest rates levied on personal loans.

-Owing to the lockdown this year, the value of gold increased drastically and RBI even increased the LTV or loan to value ratio to 90%.
+Example: Owing to the lockdown, the value of gold increased drastically and RBI even increased the LTV or loan to value ratio to 90%.
 So a deposit of Rs 1 lakh of gold which would provide you with a loan of Rs 60,000-75,000 earlier, will now fetch you a loan of Rs 90,000.